lehendo/lehendo/README.md

 Hi i'm arjun.

-Sophomore @ uiuc studying cs.
+Undergrad @ uiuc studying cs.

 <!---
 lehendo/lehendo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.